SCKIMOSU/djang_rest/README.md

-week 13 class : use ModelViewSet
+week 13 for the class of Web Service : use ModelViewSet